Rover P6: Development

 The 2000 was advanced for the time with a de Dion tube suspension at the rear, four-wheel disc brakes (inboard on the rear), and a fully synchromesh transmission.
 The unibody design featured non-stressed panels bolted to a unit frame, inspired by the Citroën DS.
 The de Dion set-up was unique in that the "tube" was in two parts that could telescope, thereby avoiding the need for sliding splines in the drive shafts, with consequent stiction under drive or braking torque, while still keeping the wheels vertical and parallel in relation to the body.

 The Rover 2000 won industry awards for safety when it was introduced and included a carefully designed "safety" interior.
 One innovative feature was the prism of plastic on the top of the front side lights.
-This allowed the driver to see the front corner of the car in low-light conditions, and also confirmed that they were operative.
+This allowed the driver to see the front corner of the car in low-light conditions, and also confirmed that the side lights were indeed on.
 The relatively sharp plastic projections did not meet homologation standards in some export markets (including Germany), however, and so a lens with a smooth top was substituted where the law demanded.

 One unique feature of the Rover 2000 was the design of the front suspension system, in which a bell crank (an L-shaped rotating bracket trailing the upper hub carrier joint) conveyed the vertical motion of the wheel to a fore-and-aft-horizontally mounted spring fastened to the rear wall of the engine compartment.
 A single hydraulically damped arm was mounted on the bulkhead for the steering.
 The front suspension was designed to allow as much width for the engine compartment as possible so that Rover's gas turbine engine could be fitted.
 The styling outline was first seen in the 1961 prototype T4, a front-engined front-wheel-drive gas turbine saloon, one of a line of gas turbine prototypes built by Rover in the 1950s and 1960s.
 T4 survives today and can be seen at the British Motor Museum.

-In the event, the gas turbine engine was never used for the production vehicle, but the engine compartment width (with slightly amended shape) did facilitate the accommodation of the Buick-derived Rover V8 engine made available in the P6 from April 1968.
+In the event, the gas turbine engine was never used for the P6, but the engine compartment (with slightly amended shape) was wide enough for the Buick-derived Rover V8 engine, which was available in the P6 from April 1968.